AlexanderPico/vibes-board/README.md

   - CSS animations and styling
   - Bug fixes and display optimizations

+ 🙏 And special thanks to [AI Advantage](https://community.myaiadvantage.com) for the Community Challenge

 ### File Structure

 - `index.html` - Main application structure and layout